ZimmermanGroup/py-conformational-sampling/README.md

 ## Interactive visualization example

 Note: assumes that the visualization is running on a remote computing cluster.
-If serving the visualization locally, omit the ssh tunneling step
+If serving the visualization locally, omit the ssh tunneling step.

 On the cluster containing the results of py-conformational-sampling calculations:
 * Ensure that the venv or conda environment containing py-conformational-sampling is activated.
-* Navigate to examples/dppe within py-conformational-sampling
+* Navigate to examples/dppe within py-conformational-sampling.
 * Set `start_visualization = True` in dppe.py, then run the script to start the server which loads the molecular data and hosts the visualization:

 ```
 python dppe.py
 ```

+* Leave this terminal tab open until you are finished using the interactive visualization, and use a new tab or window for the next step.

-* Establish an ssh SSH tunnel to the cluster in a separate terminal tab or window on the local machine with an available web browser to view the visualization:
+On the local computer with an available web browser to view the visualization:
+* Establish an ssh SSH tunnel to the visualization on the cluster:
 ```
 ssh -NfL localhost:5006:localhost:5006 <user@remote.host>
 ```
-* Access the visualization through a web browser at the following address:
+* Access the visualization in a web browser through the tunnelled port:
 ```
 http://localhost:5006
 ```